komidore64/walrus/README.md

 ## questions

-If you have a question about anything related to `walrus`, or if I've made a mistake somewhere, please feel free to contact me via email or submit an [issue](https://github.com/komidore64/walrus/issues).
+If you have a question about anything related to `walrus`, please feel free to submit an [issue](https://github.com/komidore64/walrus/issues).